thenoblet/project-tracker/README.md

 ## Overview

 The Project Tracker API is a comprehensive backend solution for BuildMaster, a rapidly growing startup that needs better visibility into team performance and project progress.
-This Spring Boot application provides robust project management capabilities with relational data persistence (using Spring Data JPA with H2/MySQL) and NoSQL integration (MongoDB for audit logs).
+This Spring Boot application provides robust project management capabilities with relational data persistence (using Spring Data JPA with PostgresSQL) and NoSQL integration (MongoDB for audit logs).

 ## Features